Julian-dev28/ordinals-react-app-ts/README.md

 ```

 4. Start the proxy server:
-- Use the `Run` button provided by Replit to start the React app
+- Use the `Run` button provided by Replit to start the the proxy server.
 - This action runs executes following command:
 ```
 node ordinals-server.cjs